IJW2021/MyPortfolio/SSDCS/Unit02.md

 **So after attending the session found I had totally got the wrong end of the stick in reagared to this question it ok now as was explained in the seminar but just proves that we dont always get it right ☹️ but will learn from the error double check what is actually needed for future questions.
 Its anoying I made this error but will move on and try to do better next time.**

-Looking forward to week three as that should give some more skills that will help with the project so far project is on track but we need to keep on top of it in order to hit our project milestones.
+Looking forward to week three as that should give some more of the skills that will help with the project so far project is on track but we need to keep on top of it in order to hit our project milestones.
+That being said did take some time to just read the content without thinking about projects or seminars just read and digest the content dont do that enough and its nice sometimes just to absorb yourself in a book without the distractions of the modern world.

 **Weekly Skills Matrix New Knowledge Gained**